Jan-Lennard Struff: Singles: 10 (6 titles, 4 runner-ups)

+Doubles: 9 (2 titles, 7 runner-ups)

 Playing style

-Struff is a power baseliner type player.
+Struff is a power baseliner type player, frequently making use of serve and volley as well.
 He possesses a strong serve along with a heavy forehand and solid backhand.
 When he plays well he can dictate play from the back of the court and hit winners from the forehand and backhand side.
 He also has a solid volley.

-Record against top-10 players

-Struff's match record against players who have been ranked world No. 10 or higher, with those who are active in boldface.

-Only ATP Tour main draw and Davis Cup matches are considered.